frcdesign/FRCDesign.org/docs/learning-course/stage1/1A/section1-setup.md

     Make sure the [required course tools](../../course-setup/required-course-tools/part-library.md){:target="_blank"} (the part library and featurescripts) are added to your Onshape account before starting this stage.

-## Box Tube Intro
+## RHS (Rectangular Hollow Section) Intro

-We will start off with Box Tubes, since they provide the primary structure of your robot.
-Box tubes are used in many places, from the drivetrain to the superstructure.
+We will start off with RHS Tubes (also known as Box Tube), since that can provide the primary structure of a robot.
+RHS is used in many places, from the drivetrain to the superstructure.
-They are strong, lightweight, and easy to work with.
-You will have to make countless box tubes throughout your FRC career, so it's important to get comfortable with them.
+It is strong, lightweight, and easy to work with.
+You will have to make RHS parts throughout your FRC career, so it's important to get comfortable with them.
+You will find that we use both "punched" and regular RHS, these examples will use punched for simplicity, but in your real robots you can CAD specific holes.

 <figure>
   <img src="/img/learning-course/stage1a/box-tube-example.webp" style="width:80%">
-  <figcaption>Example of a box tube with a pre-punched hole pattern</figcaption>
+  <figcaption>Example of a RHS with a pre-punched hole pattern</figcaption>
 </figure>

 ### Example Usage